darenwelsh/EVANav/README.md

 1. Suggest fairleads to avoid hazards
 1. Integrate output into DOUG application
 1. Verify functionality of UI to drag and drop new model file
+1. Add UI allowing user to specify starboard and port SARJ angles (and other articulating structures?)
+1. Add UI allowing user to specify location of MT and CETA Carts